Brief: Build a Recoverable Capability

 SummarizeResp. - The post-kill result demonstrably came from the standby (tag the two handlers' output so you can tell them apart).

-- Calling by a pinned node id instead of the service name does not fail over — proving the failover is a property of service-name discovery, not magic.
+- Calling by a pinned node id instead of the service name does not select another provider.
+Provider reselection applies to service-name discovery.

 Pitfalls